Mason, Jayden, Spencer, Ryan, and Sui Ping are in the block area.

 Children demonstrate the desire and develop the ability to engage, interact, and build relationships with familiar adults.

-- Comfort child and acknowledge her or his feelings of distress; provide words for emotions the child is exhibiting
+- Strategies for interaction (16-24 months): Comfort child and acknowledge her or his feelings of distress; provide words for emotions the child is exhibiting

 Developmental Domain 3: Language Development, Communication, & Literacy